rfgoat2014/BoardThing/README.md

 Initial Goals ---------------

-- Recreate the cards and clusters mechanism in SVG
+- Recreate the cards and clusters for the new board map